 Students will define forces (a push or a pull) and friction (a force that slows things down).
 They will conduct a science experiment using the scientific method and create a bar graph of their results to share.

 I have taught elementary science for 6 years and helped young children of all ages explore and love science.
 I have a Bachelors degree in Elementary Education and a Masters degree in Library Media Science.
 In 2007, I also obtained National Board Certification as an Early Childhood Generalist.

 hard-back books and/or a board to make a small ramp hot wheels-type car 3 sheets construction or copy paper about 1.5-2 feet of aluminum foil hand towel sheet of paper and pencil for recording data sheet of paper for making graph crayons or colored pencils

 Learners will not need to use any apps or websites beyond the standard Outschool tools.

 Hello!
 I'm Amy.
-I love learning and teaching about literacy, science, math, and literature.
-I think learning should be based on real-world interests and experiences that are engaging and challenging.
-When we love a topic, learning is fun!
-I...
+I love learning about and teaching Montessori math to help my students develop a strong foundation in number sense and numerical fluency.
+I think learning should be based on real-world interests and experiences that are engaging...

 Completed by 12 learners